saltstack/salt-enhancement-proposals/0020-py-version-support.md

 defined how our Python version support lined up with Python's End of Life schedule.
 We previously made a best effort to support the Python versions that lined up with the operating systems Python versions, but never clearly defined this and did not always follow this in every case.
-For example, when we dropped Python 2.6 support we still supported Redhat 6, which had Python 2.6 installed by default.
-To continue supporting Redhat 6 while also removing support for the End of Life Python 2.6 version, we included Python 2.7 in our packages for that operating system.
+For example, when we dropped Python 2.6 support we still supported Red hat 6, which had Python 2.6 installed by default.
+To continue supporting Red hat 6 while also removing support for the End of Life Python 2.6 version, we included Python 2.7 in our packages for that operating system.